mikeferguson/graceful_controller/README.md

    goal, or report that the goal has been reached.
 This parameter is ignored if no **odom_topic** is set.

+A final feature of the controller is footprint inflation at higher speeds.
+This helps avoid collisions by increasing the padding around the robot as the speed increases.
+This behavior is controlled by three parameters:

+ * **scaling_vel_x** - above this speed, the footprint will be scaled up.
+   units: meters/sec.
+ * **scaling_factor** - this is how much the footprint will be scaled when we are moving at max_vel_x.
+The actual footprint size will be:
+   1.0 + scaling_factor * (vel - scaling_vel_x) / (max_vel_x - scaling_vel_x).
+   By default, this is set to 0.0 and thus disabled.
+ * **scaling_step** - this is how much we will drop the simulated velocity when retrying a particular target_pose.

+Example: our robot has a max velocity of 1.0 meters/second, **scaling_vel_x** of 0.5 meters/second, and a **scaling_factor** of 1.0.
+For a particular
+target_pose, if we are simulating the trajectory at 1.0 meters/second, then the footprint will be multiplied in size by a factor of 2.0.
+Suppose this triggers a collision in simulation of the path and that our **scaling_step** is 0.1 meters/second.
+The controller will re-simulate at 0.9 meters/second, and now our footprint will only be scaled by a factor of 1.8.
+If this were not collision free, the controller would re-simulate with a velocity of 0.8 meters/second and a scaling of 1.6.

 ## Example Config

 There is an example configuration for running this controller on the UBR1